2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Zambezi beer in the Greenfire lodge in Victoria Falls

-At 7:30 am my sister, another group member, and I were picked up for our first activity—white water rafting on the Zambezi river.
-The bus picked up some other people at different lodges and hotels in town and took us to a bar.
+At 7:30 am, my sister, another group member, and I were picked up for our first activity—white water rafting on the Zambezi River.
+The bus picked up some other people at different local lodges and hotels and took us to a bar.

-There we started the safety instructions.
-While they explained to us all about the hazards we may encounter and how to react, I was a bit afraid.
+There, we started the safety instructions.
+While they explained all the hazards we may encounter and how to react, I was a bit afraid.
 It all sounded so serious and dangerous.
 I did my best to keep myself together and get through the day.

 We then hopped into one of the boats and started practicing.
 Seven participants and a guide.
 It was a funny guide.
-He gave good instructions, made good jokes, and overall made it an enjoyable experience.
-He also was very comforting.
+He gave good instructions, made good jokes, and made it an enjoyable experience.
+He was also very comforting.

-That day we did 19 rapids—all ranging from level 1 to level 5.
+That day, we did 19 rapids from level 1 to level 5.
 The one level 6, named Commercial Suicide, we skipped.
 The name can tell you why.

 All in all, we had a good go.
 After the first three or four rapids, I felt confident.
 I can even say I had a lot of fun.
 We jumped into the water at a certain point and just went with the current for a bit.
 It was a nice cool down.

 We only flipped the boat once.
 At Oblivion, where 9 out of 10 boats flip, we turned the boat around, and all landed in the water.
-The first 10 seconds I was underwater were a bit scary, but I remembered the instructions our guide gave: sit it out, the lifejacket brings you back up in 10 seconds.
+The first 10 seconds I was underwater were a bit scary, but I remembered our guide’s instructions: sit it out, the lifejacket brings you back up in 10 seconds.

 So I did, and as promised, I resurfaced soon enough.
 The rest of the group was already some distance downstream.
 They even already flipped the boat back to its normal position.
-Along with my way swimming to them, I found the Dutch woman I met earlier.
-She was panicking a bit and was not comfortable with the situation at all.
+Along the way, I found the Dutch woman I met earlier.
+She was panicking a bit and was uncomfortable with the situation.
 I decided to hang around her and have a chat.
-I actually enjoyed the swim.
+I enjoyed the swim.

 Upon arrival at the boat, we did the last rapid, which was only a level one, and then stopped the tour.
 We climbed back up to the top of the gorge.
 The climb is exhausting; luckily, they have a nice lunch prepared for you at the top.
 With some nice cold drinks.
 A perfect end to an adventurous trip.

 In the evening, starting at 4 pm, we did a sundowner boat cruise.
-Basically, it’s this bigger boat going up the Zambezi river looking for animals while you enjoy an all-inclusive bar.
+It’s this bigger boat going up the Zambezi River, looking for animals while you enjoy an all-inclusive bar.
 Not a bad deal at all.

 Afterward, we had a last dinner with the entire group in the Three Monkeys restaurant in the city center—a nice place to eat local meats and other food.
-The service there is polite and kind, and the food arrives pretty fast.
+The service there is polite and kind, and the food arrives quickly.

 We all had drinks together and then ended our nights in several ways.
-I just went to the lodge to enjoy a bit of peace and a beer.
+I just went to the lodge to enjoy peace and a beer.

 Victorial Falls in Zimbabwe